amusecode/amuse/doc/tutorial/gravitational_dynamics_code.rst

 Many legacy codes have pieces of logistical code that must be executed between physically relevant pieces of code.
-For example, in a gravitational tree code, the tree must be constructed after all particles have been added, but before the system is evolved.
+For example, in a gravitational tree code, the tree must be constructed after all particles have been added, but before the system is evolved, and not necessarily between evolve calls.
 In order to automate this, a state model can be defined for the code.
 This defines what functions can be run in what state of the code, but also how to transition between states, and what functions trigger that transition.
 A particularly convenient function is that it allows a transition,